 - Growth rate/ease: moderate growth rate, easy to grow

-- Native habitat/range: Grasslands, oak savanna, dry slopes, and openings in forest up to 800 meters; west of the Cascades from northern California to British Columbia.
+- Native habitat/range: grows in grasslands, oak savanna, dry slopes, and forest openings, up to 800m, west of the Cascades from northern California to British Columbia.
 Portland Plant List - yes.

-Gardening with Foothill Sedge: Perhaps the best thing about Foothill Sedge is that it’s one of the least-fussy plants out there when it comes to light exposure, acidity, moisture, soil consistency or nutrient density and its simple grass-like form mixes well with other plants.
+Gardening with Foothill Sedge: Perhaps the best thing about foothill sedge is that it’s one of the least-fussy plants out there when it comes to light exposure and soil acidity, moisture, consistency or nutrient density and its simple grass-like form mixes well with other plants.
 Plant it under a tree or right out in the open and it will give your perennial gardens and pollinator meadows year-round structure.

 Photo Credit 1: Seven Oaks Native Nursery